All Products

 3. In the top navigation bar, select the region and resource group to which the resource belongs. 地域

-4. On the Elastic Network Interfaces page, find the ENI that is bound to the instance and assigned an IPv6 address and click Manage ENI IP Addresses in the Operation column.
+4. On the Elastic Network Interfaces page, select the elastic network interface associated with the target instance and assigned an IPv6 address.
+Then click Manage ENI IP in the Actions column.

-5. In the Manage ENI IP Addresses dialog box, click the image.png icon to the right of an IPv6 address in the IPv6 section.
+5. In the Manage ENI IP dialog box, click the IPv6 Addressimage.png icon next to the information.

 References